 I retuned to Jikkoku in the summer to get a picture of the hydrangeas around Jikkoku’s central shrine.
 The shrine is simple, but that is what attracted me to it in the first place.

-The peak season to visit Jikkoku has to be in autumn when Oyanagawa Gorge is filled with colour.
+The peak season to visit Jikkoku has to be the autumn when Oyanagawa Gorge is filled with vibrant red and golden leaves.
 Of course the gorge is a beautiful place to visit at any time of year, but nothing beats the colours of mid-November.

 If you do decide to write, please keep your communication as simple as possible, i.e. give your name, the number of people that would like to participate, and your preferred date/ time.
 If you get a reply in Japanese, just use Google Translate to verify the reservation has been made.
 One more thing, please definitely attend the cooking class if you have made a reservation.
 If too many people don’t show, we may lose this fantastic opportunity to learn about traditional Japanese cuisine.
 I believe Tsukutabekan is closed on Thursdays.
 Enjoy your meal.